quanteda/tutorials.quanteda.io/content/machine-learning/topicmodel.en.markdown

 ##   - military, soldier*, terrorist*, marine, navy, army
 ```

 The number of topics is determined by the number of keys in the dictionary.
-Next, we fit the seeded LDA model using `textmodel_seededlda()` and specify the dictionary with our relevant keywords.
+Next, we can fit the seeded LDA model using `textmodel_seededlda()` and specify the dictionary with our relevant keywords.

 ```r